 Social Media Features

-Our websites include social media features, such as links to external websites, including Facebook and Twitter, which may collect your personal information if you choose to access these websites.
+Our websites and applications include social media features, such as links to external websites, including Facebook and Twitter, which may collect your personal information if you choose to access these websites.
 The privacy practices of these websites are governed by their respective privacy policies.

 Correcting Your and Your Child’s Personal Information and “Opting Out”